davidramosweb/home-assistant-custom-components-cover-time-based/README.md

 You can adapt it to your requirements, actually any cover system could be used which uses 3 triggers: up, stop, down.
 The idea is to embed your triggers into scripts which can be hooked into this component as below.

+Since there's no feedback from the cover about its current state, state is assumed based on the last command sent, and position is calculated based on the fraction of time spent travelling up or down.
+You need to measure time by opening/closing the cover using the original remote controller, not through the commands sent from Home Assistant (as they may introduce some delay).

 ## Installation
 * Copy all files in custom_components/cover_rf_time_based to your <config directory>/custom_components/cover_rf_time_based/ directory.
 * Restart Home-Assistant.